 Many digital marketers are obsessed with traffic, visits, and clicks, that they forget about the more important goal — conversion.
 All your ad clicks and website visits are useless if they don’t convert to successful sign ups, downloads, or purchases.

 This is why planning is important before launching any digital marketing campaign.
-You first identify your goals and then you tailor fit your strategies in order to achieve them.
-If your ultimate goal is sales, just like any other businesses looking to profit, you have to optimize your campaigns for conversions, and not just clicks.
+You first identify your goals and then you tailor-fit your strategies in order to achieve them.
+If your ultimate goal is sales,, you have to optimize your campaigns for conversions, and not just clicks.

 Conversion rate optimization (CRO) involves encouraging potential customers to sign up for your services or purchase a product.
 It’s not enough to invite them to your homepage or landing page.
 Once they’re there, you have to do something to make them click the “buy now” button or submit their contact information.
 Some effective ways to do this include improving UX of your website or mobile app, using persuasive copy with a powerful call-to-action button, and showcasing social proof such as testimonials and positive reviews of loyal customers.